stibbons1990/hex/_posts/2020-03-21-detailed-system-and-process-monitoring.md

 ### InfluxDB

-Installing InfluxDB couldn't be easier, if you don't mind running a fairy old version:
+Installing InfluxDB couldn't be easier, if you don't mind running a fairly old version:

 ```
 # apt install influxdb influxdb-client -y